GageGotya/CTF-Writeups/THM Pickle Rick CTF.md

 ## 📘 Overview

-This Rick and Morty-themed room tasks you with helping Rick transform back from a pickle into a human by collecting three secret ingredients.
+This Rick and Morty themed room tasks you with helping Rick transform back from a pickle into a human by collecting three secret ingredients.
 You'll perform enumeration, exploit command injection, and escalate privileges to recover all ingredients and save Rick.

 > 💡 A fun and clever room that introduces web fuzzing, command injection, and Linux privilege escalation.